 On June 10, 2022, the Company's wholly owned subsidiary, Navitas Semiconductor Limited, acquired all of the stock of VDDTECH srl, a private Belgian company ("VDDTech") for approximately \$1.9 million in cash and stock.
 Based in Mont-saint-Guibert, Belgium, VDDTech creates advanced digital-isolators for next-generation power conversion.
-VDDTech's net assets and operating results since the acquisition date are included in the Company's Condensed Consolidated Statements of Operations and were not material for the three months ended March 31, 2022.
+VDDTech's net assets and operating results since the acquisition date are included in the Company's Condensed Consolidated Balance Sheets and Condensed Consolidated Statements of Operations.
 Among shares issued in the transaction, the Company issued approximately 113,000 restricted shares that are subject to time based vesting and issued approximately 151,000 restricted shares that are subject to time and performance based vesting over the next four and three years, respectively.
 These restricted shares are subject to certain individuals maintaining employment with the Company and, therefore, are accounted for under ASC 718.